liuyu-star/ODRF/README.md

 - `ODT()` classification and regression using an ODT in which each node is split by a linear combination of predictors.
-- `ODRF()` classification and regression implemented by the ODRF It’s an extension of random forest based on ODT() and includes random forest as a special case.
+- `ODRF()` classification and regression implemented by the ODRF, It’s an extension of random forest based on ODT() and includes random forest as a special case.
+- `ODBT()` applies feature bagging during the training process of ODT-based boosting trees to ensemble multiple boosting trees.
 - `Online()` online training to update existing ODT and ODRF by using new data sets.
 - `prune()` prune ODT from bottom to top with validation data based on